telerik/reporting-docs/knowledge-base/display-web-report-designer-in-angular-application.md

 ---
-title: Displaying the Web Report Designer in Angular application.
+title: Displaying the Web Report Designer in Angular application
 description: Use Telerik Web Report Designer in Angular application
 type: troubleshooting
 page_title: Displaying the Web Report Designer in Angular application.